 Selecting the summary field or fields

 The next stage in producing the mileage report is to select a summary field.
 This is an optional choice.
 If you don't want to add summary fields to your report, skip this step by clicking Next.

 - Click the Summary Layer drop-down arrow and choose a summary layer.

-- The internal events that are part of the LRS published in the map service the Roadway Reporting is using appears in this drop-down list.
+- The LRS internal events that are published in the map service that Roadway Reporter is using appear in this drop-down list.

 - Click the Summary field drop-down arrow and choose the summary field.

 The summary field is part of the summary layer that you selected in the previous step.
 The mileage is summarized on the basis of unique values present in the summary field.
 The Display value map shows the unique values present in the summary field.
 You can edit the display value field in the table.
 You can also exclude null summary rows by checking the Exclude null summary rows from the report check box.
 By doing so, any gaps that exist in the linear event data will not be summarized and reported on.

 - Click Next after choosing the summary layer and summary field.